RockLakeGrass/awesome-mail-server-providers/README.md

 2. **Email Sending Limits**: Consider your expected email volume and choose a provider with appropriate limits.

-3. **IP Reputation**: Some providers (like [DigitalOcean][] and [Hetzner][]) may have IPs that are more likely to be blacklisted due to historical spam issues.
+3. **IP Reputation**: Some providers like [DigitalOcean][] may have IPs that are more likely to be blacklisted (e.g. on Spamhaus or UCEPROTECT L2/L3) due to historical spam issues.
 After being allocated an IP address from a provider, **you should check its reputation** (e.g. on Spamhaus, Barracuda, ... – see our guide here for more insight: <https://forwardemail.net/faq#why-are-my-emails-landing-in-spam-and-junk-and-how-can-i-check-my-domain-reputation>).

 4. **Security History**: Providers with clean security records are generally preferable for handling sensitive email data.